-Prerequisites (2): SLIS 1020 and successful completion of Benchmark I or departmental approval This is the third course in the American Sign Language (ASL) sequence and provides the students with additional opportunities to expand their ability to produce and comprehend advanced sign language as used in everyday conversational settings.
+Prerequisite (1): SLIS 1020 or department approval This is the third course in the American Sign Language (ASL) sequence and provides the students with additional opportunities to expand their ability to produce and comprehend advanced sign language as used in everyday conversational settings.
 Students develop competency in ASL vocabulary and cultural features on the language.
 The student will use advanced conversational skills and learn to identify grammatical non-manual signals and markers.